 Depend on soil test analysis to determine the best fertilizer grade, rate and time of application.
-Generally, turfgrasses require 1⁄2 - to 1-pound of nitrogen per 1,000 ft2 per month during active growth.
+Generally, turfgrasses require $\frac{1}{2}$ - to 1-pound of nitrogen per 1,000 ft2 per month during active growth.
 Excess nitrogen increases plant growth which means more frequent mowing, increased plant water needs, thatch formation, and possibly insect and disease problems.
-Visit https://t.uga.edu/2LK and https://t.uga.edu/2LL for more information on turfgrass fertility.

 Turfgrass Annual Nitrogen Rate

 (lbs. per 1,000 ft 2)

 Bermudagrass 2 to 5

 Centipedegrass 1 to 2

 Seashore Paspalum 2 to 5

 St. Augustinegrass 2 to 5

 Zoysiagrass 2 to 3

+Kentucky Bluegrass 3 to 5

 Tall Fescue 2 to 4

-^{}Clippings do not contribute to thatch under proper management and do not need to be removed.
+Clippings do not contribute to thatch under proper management and do not need to be removed.
 Also, recycling clippings can decrease fertilizer needs by 30 percent.